Creating a portable environment inside a thumb drive.

 %APACHE_DIR%\bin\httpd.exe

-After pasting, kindly take note the following variables:
+After pasting, kindly take note of the following variables:

 DLL_NAME